Powerful Retirement Lessons: Inspiring Quotes from 7 Famous Retirees

 Retirement Lesson: Focus on what is important to you and make sure you spend your time doing what matters.

-Michael Jordan may be the most famous retiree of modern times.
-The guy has retired not once, not twice, but three times.
-He retired in 1993 for the first time as the best basketball player of all time and then went on to be a professional baseball player and again as an esteemed basketball player.
+Michael Jordan may be the most famous retired person of modern times.
+Jordan has retired a total of three times.
+He retired in 1993 for the first time and then went on to be a professional baseball player again.
 He continues today as a successful business person.

-Born Nathan Birnbaum in 1896, George Burns entertained in vaudeville, radio, film and television, working nearly right up to his death at the age of 100.
+Born Nathan Birnbaum in 1896, George Burns was an entertainer who worked in vaudeville, radio, film, and television.
+He worked nearly up to the day of his death at the age of 100.

-Burns underwent major heart surgery in 1975 but didn’t even consider retirement, saying, “The happiest people I know are the ones that are still working.
+Burns underwent major heart surgery in 1975.
+But he didn’t even consider retirement, saying, “The happiest people I know are the ones that are still working.
 The saddest are the ones who are retired.
 Very few performers retire on their own.
 It’s usually because no one wants them.”

-Retirement Lessons: If Michael Jordon is the greatest example of thriving in a second career, George Burns is the poster child for someone who never retired.
+Retirement Lessons: If Michael Jordon is a great example of thriving in a second career, George Burns is the poster child for someone who never retired.
 His work just happened to be exactly what he loved doing and was probably one of the things that helped him to live such a long life.
 Explore the many benefits of working past retirement age.

 The Golden Girls, 1985-1992

-Rose, Dorthy, Sophia and Blanche may be fictional characters, but they are probably the most famous retirees of all time and they certainly offered useful wisdom.
+Rose, Dorthy, Sophia, and Blanche may be fictional characters, but they are probably the most famous retirees of all time.

 Retirement Lesson: As Betty White herself might say, don’t be a banana.